top of page

 5) Mount Your Camera

-The photo to the left shows the universal mount which works for the large iPad pro.
+The photo to the left shows the universal mount which even works for the large iPad pro.

 You can order this tripod on many websites.